tomedegroot/study-material/Linux+LPICLevel1Exam1/debianBasedPackageManagement.md

 ##Extra:

-`dpkg --info PACKAGENAME` -> get info on package.
+`dpkg --info PACKAGEFILE` -> get info on package.
-`dpkg --contents PACKAGENAME` -> see the owner, permissions and install location of the contents.
+`dpkg --contents PACKAGEFILE` -> see the owner, permissions and install location of the contents.

 ##Core: